agilancan/bankruptcy-prediction-ml-pipeline/README.md

 - Correlation filtering to drop features with correlation > 0.9.
 - Reduced redundancy and multicollinearity.
 - Kept top important features from Random Forest/XGBoost for interpretability.
-- Final features matched Lab 4 decisions.

 ---